rocky-linux/documentation/en/rocky/8/admin_guide/12-network.md

 The notation called CIDR is more and more frequent: 192.168.1.10/24

-IP addresses are used for the proper routing of messages.
+IP addresses are used for the proper routing of messages (packets).
 They are divided into two parts:

-* the fixed part, identifying the network ;
+* the fixed part, identifying the network;
 * the identifier of the host in the network.

-The subnet mask is a set of **4 bytes** intended to isolate :
+The subnet mask is a set of **4 bytes** intended to isolate:

 * the network address (**NetID** or **SubnetID**) by performing a bitwise logical AND between the IP address and the mask;
 * the host address (**HostID**) by performing a bitwise logical AND between the IP address and the complement of the mask.